DhairyaSethi/trackshipmenteth/README.md

-# trackshipmenteth
+# Shipment Tracker
-Shipment Tracker written in solidity
+Basic Shipment Tracker written in solidity to work on the ethereum blockchain.
+Note- compile and run in remix